 Dr. Dennis J. Murray

-Dr. Murray has forged numerous community and corporate relationships that have greatly benefited the College.
+Dr. Murray forged numerous community and corporate relationships that have greatly benefited the College.
 Early in his tenure at Marist, he recognized the important role that information technology would play in enhancing the teaching and learning process.
-Thanks to a longtime partnership with the IBM Corporation, Marist has become one of the nation's most technologically advanced liberal arts colleges.
-Today, this sophisticated computing environment is helping our students gain the knowledge and skills they will need to be competitive in their chosen careers.
-Our James A. Cannavino Library has gained recognition as one of the finest libraries in the world combining both digital and traditional resources.
+Thanks to a longtime partnership with the IBM Corporation, Marist is one of the nation's most technologically advanced liberal arts colleges.
+Today, this sophisticated computing environment is helping Marist students gain the knowledge and skills they will need to be competitive in the 21st century.

-Dr. Murray serves on a number of community boards, including the Greenway Conservancy for the Hudson River Valley and the Roosevelt Institute.
-This latter organization supports the Franklin D. Roosevelt Presidential Library in nearby Hyde Park, which provides many research and internship opportunities for our students.
 Dr. Murray's significant contributions to the fields of education and community service have been recognized with numerous awards, including the Franciscan Award from the Sisters of St. Francis, the Americanism Award from the Anti-Defamation League, and the Family of the Year Award from Family Services.
-In 1996, he received the Eleanor Roosevelt Val-Kill Medal at a ceremony also honoring Queen Noor of Jordan, the late Lea Rabin of Israel, and the late Marist Trustee Frances Reese, founder of the environmental movement in America.
+In 1996, he received the Eleanor Roosevelt Val-Kill Medal at a ceremony which also honored Queen Noor of Jordan, Lea Rabin of Israel, and former Marist Trustee Frances Reese, the founder of the environmental movement in America.
 Other past recipients of the Val-Kill Medal include Hillary Clinton, Michael Bloomberg, and Robert Kennedy, Jr. In 2012, Scenic Hudson honored him for his "outstanding leadership in efforts to create jobs and lasting economic prosperity by revitalizing downtown waterfronts and protecting and connecting people to the valley's irreplaceable natural treasures."
-Hudson Valley magazine described him as one of the 35 most influential people in the history of the region, along with the Vanderbilts, Rockefellers, and Roosevelts.
+Hudson Valley magazine described Dr. Murray as one of the 35 most influential people in the history of the region, along with the Vanderbilts, Rockefellers, and Roosevelts.

 A native Californian, Dr. Murray received a bachelor's degree in political science from California State University, Long Beach and his master's degree and Ph.D. in public administration from the School of International and Public Affairs at the University of Southern California.
-Prior to his appointment at Marist, Dr. Murray taught at the USC School of International and Public Affairs, and served as Director of University Relations and Executive Assistant to the President at California State University, Long Beach and as Vice President for Development at Whittier College.
+Prior to his career at Marist, Dr. Murray taught at the USC School of International and Public Affairs, and served as Director of University Relations and Executive Assistant to the President at California State University, Long Beach and as Vice President for Development at Whittier College.
 While in California, he led a successful statewide effort to change the name of the California State College system to the California State University and Colleges system.

-Dr. Murray and his wife, Marilyn, have two children, Marian and Michael.
+Dr. Murray and his wife, Marilyn, have two children, Marian and Michael, and five grandchildren.